CachyOS/website/src/content/post/2604-april-release.md

 **CachyOS-Welcome** supports **DNS over HTTPS** for better privacy.
 The redesigned DNS page lets you test connection speeds, auto-select the fastest server, or add custom ones.
 We also added a **VRAM Management** toggle to optimize graphics memory on AMD and Intel GPUs, full keyboard navigation, and sharper, dark-mode-friendly icons.

 **chwd** automatically configures **fingerprint readers** for `sudo` prompts, detects specific Intel CPUs for better power saving, and correctly handle laptop edge cases.
 Firmware update fixes for the Legion Go.
-Additionally AI-SDK profile added support for more **AMD RDNA4** graphics.

 In **cachyos-settings**, the default NVMe I/O scheduler was switched from `none` to `kyber` for better overall responsiveness under mixed workloads.